Jan Balajka

 Research Interests

-- Oxide, hydroxide and mineral surfaces
+- Oxide, hydroxide, and mineral surfaces at the atomic level

-- Scanning probe microscopy (AFM/STM)
+- Scanning probe microscopy (AFM/STM) in ultrahigh vacuum (UHV)

 - Solid-liquid interfaces